 The 2015 Dodge Dart blends European driving sophistication with American style and must-have features.
 Using a modified version of a European-market Alfa Romeo, this compact sedan goes head-to-head with other compact rivals like the Chevrolet Cruze, Ford Focus, Honda Civic, Hyundai Elantra, Kia Forte, Mazda Mazda3, Nissan Sentra and Toyota Corolla.
 The Dodge Dart offers three different 4-cylinder engines, five different models ranging from a budget-conscious SE to a more luxurious Limited, and numerous class-exclusive technologies.
 With front-wheel drive, good fuel economy – especially the Dart Aero model – and excellent safety ratings, the Dodge Dart has a lot going for it.
 However, this relatively new name has had a tough time carving out a niche in a class dominated by the Civic and Corolla.

 You'll Like This Car If...

-The Dart's youthful styling, spacious and accommodating interior, sporty character, innovative class-above technology, and top safety ratings make this compact Dodge sedan an attractive (if frequently overlooked) choice in an extremely competitive segment.
+The wide range of available models, cool styling, spacious interior and sporty driving experience combined with excellent safety ratings and cutting-edge technology make the compact Dodge Dart sedan an attractive (if frequently overlooked) choice in an extremely competitive segment.

 You May Not Like This Car If...